 - Soak a bandana in water and place in the freezer before tying around their necks.
 Our Wolves of Wellington Mesh Bandanas are perfect for this!

 Got a salty sea-dog?
 Going for a swim at the beach is a great way to cool your dog down in the summer, but be aware of strong currents and rips that can easily pull them out to sea - monitor your pets around water at all times!
 If you're taking your dog with you on boat trips, consider purchasing a life vest for them in case they fall overboard.
 Rinse your dog with fresh water after swimming in chlorine to avoid skin irritation.

 With the summer heat comes parasites like hookworm, heartworm, fleas and ticks.
-Talk to your vet about prevention medication and special shampoos like our neem oil soap bar to help keep critters at bay.
+Talk to your vet about prevention medication and special shampoos to help keep critters at bay.
 Neem oil has insecticidal properties, is antibacterial, anti-inflammatory, antiseptic, anti-fungal, soothing and moisturising.
 It also helps to relieve hot spots and itchy skin.
 If you suspect your pets have been infested take them to your vet for immediate treatment.